 I. Noor Ouarzazate I CSP plant

-The initial solar power plant features 480 hectares of Sener’s trough cylindrical parabolic reflectors with half a million 12 meter high mirrors in 800 rows.
+The initial solar power plant features 480 hectares of Sener’s trough cylindrical parabolic reflectors with half a million 12-meter-high mirrors in 800 rows.
 The power facility has a total installed capacity of 160 MW, and the system can store electrical energy for up to three hours.
 Water cooling technology is used at the Noor Ouarzazate I CSP facility.
-As huge as it is, the facility’s construction took only 30 months to finish.
+As huge as it is, the facility’s construction took only 30 months.

 II.
 Noor Ouarzazate II CSP plant

 This plant is the second level of Morocco’s Ouarzazate solar power project, spanning 610 hectares.
 It has a capacity of 200 MW and employs CSP technology and parabolic reflectors, waterless air cooling, and saves 7-8 hours of electricity.
 Adopting an air-cooled condenser, which saves water use by around 80%, is a distinguishing characteristic of the Noor Ouarzazate II, making it especially significant in desert environments.

 Noor Ouarzazate III is Morocco’s first air-cooled solar tower power facility.
 The complex is 582 hectares and has a 150 MW installed potential.

 The Noor Ouarzazate IV power plant was completed in June 2018.
 It was the first time the new Noor PV I national initiative used hybrid photovoltaic technology.
 The facility is 137 hectares and has a 72 MW installed capacity.

 Morocco is promoting itself as a clean and sustainable renewable energy powerhouse with the ability to trade renewable energy to Europe, with two electricity cables currently connecting the country to Spain.
 The nation is also ambitious for subsea connectivity to the United Kingdom.